A deliciously zingy, creamy topping for crepes or pancakes this February.

 But even the macaron can be a confusing term today, as there are also many French regional varieties using the same ingredients as the Parisian macaron but the proportions are completely different.
 Each resemble more the original Italian macaron introduced by Catherine de Medici and many date back to around the French Revolution.
 Each region adds its own twist and, as a result, they all look so different (check out just some of the variations here).

 For example, in Picardy, the Amiens macaron speciality adds marzipan, fruits and honey.
-Other prize-winning French regional macarons continue today in Boulay, Chartres, Cormery, Le Dorat, Joyeuse, Montmorillan (which looks more like an round almond cakes), Nancy, Saint-Émilion, Saint-Croix, Saint-Jean-de-Luz (created for Louis XIV’s wedding in 1660) and Sault.
+Other prize-winning French regional macarons continue today in Boulay, Chartres, Cormery, Le Dorat, Joyeuse, Montmorillan (more like an round almond cakes – see above.
+Here there’s also a Macaron Museum!), Nancy, Saint-Émilion, Saint-Croix, Saint-Jean-de-Luz (created for Louis XIV’s wedding in 1660) and Sault.

 Simpler and quicker to prepare, the coconut macaroon is also known as rocher coco or congolais in French.
 Sometimes the macaroon confection with shredded or flaked coconut – either star or cone-shaped – is dipped in chocolate.